Florida Department of Corrections Media Policies

 - Remember, you have one hour to conduct the interview.

-- No video or outside shots or photos of the facility may be taken without permission from the Warden or his/her designee.
+- No video or outside shots or photos of the facility may be taken.
 Failure to comply constitutes a serious threat to security.

 Download the Media Access Form.
 [27K PDF]

 - Commitment information